nouman-96/nouman-96/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/96_nouman?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/96_nouman?s=03)

-## I'm a Tech Enthusiast, Engineer, Roboticist, and Electronics Hobbyist!!
+## I'm a Tech Enthusiast, Engineer, Biomedical Devices Developer and Electronics Hobbyist!!

-- 🌱 I’m currently learning embedded development for smart internet of things and autonomous robotics
+- 🌱 I’m currently learning embedded development for smart internet of things for biomedical applications
-- 👯 I’m looking to collaborate with research community for intelligent machine learning and perception in robotics for healthcare and commercial sector
+- 👯 I’m looking to collaborate with research community for smart healthcare devices for remote patient monitoring
-- 🥅 2021 Goals: Contribute more to Open Source projects related to robotics and automation
+- 🥅 2021 Goals: Contribute more to Open Source projects related to AI and IoT in healthcare
 - ⚡ The purpose of life is a life of purpose